 Sometimes you need to make your processor see that your business adds value to their business.
 You have to make them want to keep you, so convincing them your business is valuable is important.
 Leverage your transaction volume if it’s high enough and that’ll say enough about your value to them.

 If you shopped around for better rates first, then you have even more leverage to negotiate your rate with your current processor.
 Say, “Hey!
 This company doesn’t charge a statement fee or a batch fee!
 I’m going to switch to them.”
 If your processor doesn’t try to keep your business and make you happy, it’s time to switch.
-You deserve better anyway.

-Reduce The Risk of Credit Card Fraud
+4. Reduce the Risk of Credit Card Fraud

 If you’re considered a high-risk merchant account, your fees are going to be higher.
 High-risk industries mean that there’s a higher chance that your company will experience credit card fraud.
 There are two ways you can reduce this risk.